 Please do not make changes to the format of the template when submitting a return.
 Changing the layout of the template affects our ability to analyse the information accurately.
 The methods we use to analyse the data rely on the format being as uniform as possible.
 We have also implemented a new system to help us process the data.
 This is why we have introduced new guidelines around submitting a return and filling in the template.
 Please read the appropriate guidance before submitting a return.

 Accessions guidance 2022 (for reference): Accessions to Repositories Guidance (general) 2022 (PDF, 0.26MB)

 Guidance for local authority places of deposit

-Accessions guidance (local authority places of deposit) 2022: Accessions to Repositories Guidance (local authority places of deposit) 2022 (PDF, 0.36MB)
+Accessions guidance (local authority places of deposit) 2022 (for reference): Accessions to Repositories Guidance (local authority places of deposit) 2022 (PDF, 0.36MB)

 20-year rule and local authority places of deposit

 Local authority places of deposit need to complete the survey using the updated template and also mark up any public record accessions.

 We cannot guarantee payments of New Burdens funding if we do not receive accessions returns by the deadline.